The Midnight Organ Fight: Anniversary covers album

 To mark the 10th anniversary of The Midnight Organ Fight, the band decided to approach musician friends and touring mates in order to record covers of the entire album.
 The covers album was planned for release in Summer 2018, but the project was delayed following the death of Scott Hutchison, and came out in July 2019 with the title Tiny Changes: A Celebration of Frightened Rabbit’s ‘The Midnight Organ Fight’.
-The tracks have all been recorded before Hutchison's passing and were approved by him; he had also worked on the album's cover art.
+The tracks had all been recorded before Hutchison's passing and were approved by him; he had also worked on the album's cover art.
 The album features liner notes from the remaining members of Frightened Rabbit as well as the participating artists.

 Speaking about the release, Grant Hutchison noted: "That album did a lot for us personally, it did a lot for us as a band, it did a lot for people who heard it 10 years ago and a lot for people since...
 Everyone on [the compilation] has played a part in our personal life and our careers.
 We're telling a story of an album, and the best way to do that is to have the people who have shared it with you over the years tell their side almost, you know?
 Their interpretation of that album, it's as important.
 When you release an album, it's not yours anymore.
 Once it's out there, it belongs to everyone else.
 This was a nice way to hear what the people we toured with, our peers, what it meant to them".

 In August 2020, Biffy Clyro released a Record Store Day 7" entitled Moderns, which included their versions of "The Modern Leper" and David Bowie's "Modern Love", with proceeds going to the mental health charity Tiny Changes.